General Value Function Networks: Experiments in Forecasting

-Finally, we also compare to an RNN with the 128 GVFs as auxiliary tasks.
-The augmented RNN has the same architecture as the above RNN, but has an additional $128$ output heads.
+Finally, we also compare to RNNs with the 128 GVFs as auxiliary tasks.
+The augmented RNN has the same architecture as above, but with an additional set of output heads.
 The additional GVF heads are the same as those used by the GVFN, and are trained with TD.
 The gradient information from the GVFs is back-propagated through the network, influencing the representation.
 The augmented RNN was tuned over the same values as the RNN.
 The goal for adding this baseline is to gauge if there is an important difference in using the GVFs to directly constrain the state, as opposed to indirectly as auxiliary tasks.
 It further ensures that the RNN is given the same prior knowledge as the GVFN---namely the pertinence of these predictions---to avoid the inclusion of prior knowledge as a confounding factor.

 All RNNs and GVFNs include a bias unit, as part of the input as well as in all layers.
 All methods have similar computation per step, particularly as they are run with the same truncation levels $p$.